To drive a hackney carriage or private hire vehicle you need to have a taxi driver's licence.

 If either of these apply, you need to upload a copy of your Certificate of Good Character when completing your taxi driver's licence online application.

-When you've completed all of the other steps, you need to fill in our online application and pay for a one or three year licence.
+When you've completed all of the other steps, you need to fill in our online application.
+You'll also need to pay for a one or three year licence.

 In the online form you need to: